chreck/react-project-myreads/README.md

 # MyReads Project

 Update your current and next readings in the lists.
 If you select the book to none it is removed from the list.
 But you can add it over the + sign on the bottom right.
-Search for the iteam and add it to a category.
+Search for the item and add it to a category.

 ## TL;DR